rinigus/pure-maps/tilesources/README.md

    normal tiles are 256x256, then tiles at `scale=2` are 512x512 pixels, covering the same geographic area.
 If omitted, the default `scale=1` is assumed.
 The only allowed values are powers of two: 1, 2, 4, etc.
-   For display, Poor Maps will do a zoom level shift to display scales over one correctly.
-The scale field is meant for so called "retina" (or "hidpi" or "hires" or "@2x") tiles that solve the problem of too small font in text labels on high pixel density screens.
-(Note that this power of two implementation is an inflexible hack and likely to change in the future.)
+   The scale field is meant for so called "retina" (or "HiDPI" or "HiRes" or "@2x") tiles that fit high pixel density screens better, especially regarding font sizes.
+Note that there are different kinds of retina tiles available and different ways of displaying them and thus different definitions for different sources.

  [1]: http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames
  [2]: http://msdn.microsoft.com/en-us/library/bb259689.aspx